 Polystyrene is an inexpensive, lightweight and easily-formed plastic with a wide variety of uses.
 It is most often used to make disposable styrofoam drinking cups, take-out “clamshell” food containers, egg cartons, plastic picnic cutlery, foam packaging and those ubiquitous “peanut” foam chips used to fill shipping boxes to protect the contents.
 Polystyrene is also widely used to make rigid foam insulation and underlay sheeting for laminate flooring used in home construction.

-Polystyrene may leach styrene, a possible human carcinogen, into food products (especially when heated in a microwave).
+Polystyrene may leak styrene, a possible human carcinogen, into food products (especially when heated in a microwave).
 Chemicals present in polystyrene have been linked with human health and reproductive system dysfunction.

 #7 – Other (Polycarbonate and BPA)